open5e/open5e/source/monsters/tome-of-beasts/M/moss-lurker.rst

 **Poisoned Gifts.** A moss lurker can contaminate liquids or food with poison.
-Someone who consumes the contaminated substance must make a successful DC 11 Constitution saving throw or become poisoned for 1 hour.
-When the poison is introduced, the moss lurker can choose a poison that also causes the victim to fall unconscious, or to become paralyzed while poisoned in this way.
+Someone who consumes the contaminated substance must make a successful DC 11 Constitution saving throw or become :ref:`srd:poisoned` for 1 hour.
+When the poison is introduced, the moss lurker can choose a poison that also causes the victim to fall :ref:`srd:unconscious`, or to become :ref:`srd:paralyzed` while poisoned in this way.
 An unconscious creature wakes if it takes damage, or if a creature uses an action to shake it awake.